crcn/mojojs.com/content/pages/home/ideas.md

 ### Key benefits

-- interoperable - work with on top of, or with any framework. use any template engine, any library you want really.
-[See available mojo-js plugins] Customize how DOM works, compatible for future implementations.
-- fast - show benchmark & graph
+- Simple - Love Backbone.js?
+You'll appreciate mojo's straight-forward API.
+Nothing fancy about it.

+- Interoperable - Mojo was engineered to work with other libraries.
+Work with angular, react, backbone, whatever you want.
+Check out the available [cross-framework plugins](LINK)

+- Modular - Mojo isn't just one library, it's many loosely coupled, and highly extendable libraries.
+Pick whatever you want to suite your application needs.

+- Fast -  Mojo works very well with old browsers (IE 7+), along with newer browsers.
+Check out the benchmarks.

+- Isomorphic - Run code on the server, and in the browser.

+- Extensible - Mojo is plugin-based at its core.

+- Testable - very fast, and very easy.
+You can even run tests in Node.js.

+- Scalable - The design patterns in Mojo

+built with the Node.js
 - scalable - architecture
 - simple - straight forward, do-less API.
-- testable - run directly in node
-- isomorphic - run code on the server & in the browser
+- isomorphic - Run code anywhere - seriously.
+Mojo was built to run
 - Extendable - customize the framework based on your needs

 ### Home page features